 In general, leasehold improvements include the construction of a building on vacant land, the construction of a new part of an existing building or the alteration of an existing building, if they result in an increase in the quality or value of the land or existing building.
-The improvements are normally as required by the lessee, and approved by the lessor, for the purpose of preparing the land or building for the conduct of the lessee's business.
-Leasehold improvements may include, for example, items such as the shop fronts, doors, partitioning, carpets, tiles and light fittings.
-See Interpretation Note 74 "Deduction and Recoupment of Expenditure Incurred on Repairs" for a discussion of the distinction between repairs and improvements in the context of section 11(d).
+In preparing land or buildings for the conduct of a lessee's business, any improvements to such land or buildings are normally made in accordance with the lessee's requirements after obtaining the lessor's approval.
+Leasehold improvements may include, for example, items such as shop fronts, doors, partitioning, carpets, tiles and light fittings.
+Reference must be made to the facts of each case in determining whether something constitutes an improvement.
+An improvement must be distinguished from a repair.
 Parties that agree to specific improvements should attach the specifications or approved plans to the lease agreement (see 3.1.2).